Necktie stripes by the Leidsche Das.

 But if we take a closer look at the history of the necktie, here too the origin lies in military practices.

-One could assume that the U.S. Army deliberately chose to distinguish itself from the British Army by choosing a different stripe pattern for their military neckties.
+One could assume that the U.S. Army deliberately chose to distinguish itself from the British Army by choosing a different stripe pattern for its military neckties.

 There is a simple explanation for the difference between the stripe pattern.
-When a European soldier carries his riffle in sling over the shoulder it is the left schoulder and for an American soldier it is the right shoulder.
+When a European soldier carries his riffle in a sling over the shoulder it is the left shoulder and for an American soldier, it is the right shoulder.

 Just like in Europe, this military use of the army has been taken over by the civilians in America.